France's Hollande: it's our duty to keep Greece in euro zone

+* Qtrly net income 5.56 billion pesos, up 18 percent Source text for Eikon: Further company coverage:

-LYON, France French President Francois Hollande said it was the duty of other euro zone countries as well as Greece to keep the country in the single currency area, adding that now was not the time for vetoes or "intransigent statements" but for dialogue.
+LYON, France, July 1 French President Francois Hollande said it was the duty of other euro zone countries as well as Greece to keep the country in the single currency area, adding that now was not the time for vetoes or "intransigent statements" but for dialogue.

 "It is our duty to keep Greece in the euro zone.
 That depends on Greece ...
 But it also depends on us.
 As a European I don't want the dislocation of the euro zone, I am not into intransigent comments, into brutal rifts," Hollande said.